Today, KS1 and KS2 held a Black History Assembly. Each class completed study of an inspirational person from the local area.

-We had a visit from Mrs Lavelle and we read your letters.
-Thank you!
+We also had a visit from Mrs Lavelle today who came with your beautiful letters and tasty treats.

-We are all exhausted this evening but we are looking forward to what tomorrow will bring.
+We are tired, but happy, and look forward to what tomorrow will bring.

 More updates tomorrow evening.